 The “professoriate” refers to faculty or instructor positions at universities and colleges.
 These positions typically involve teaching, research, and service.
 Postdoctoral positions may involve these tasks, too, but usually a person can hold this kind of position only for a few years.
 “Outside the professoriate” includes all the many jobs that exist that aren’t university faculty/teaching roles.
 We say “outside the professoriate” rather than “outside academia” because many people who have graduate degrees choose to work in staff or administrative roles within universities—so they are working “inside academia” but not inside the professoriate.

-Yes, professional conferences and bootcamps/summer schools are eligible activities for the Graduate Student CAF.
+- Yes, professional conferences and bootcamps/summer schools abroad are eligible activities for the Graduate Student CAF.
 Please note that it will be important for applicants to demonstrate that there is a clear and strong connection between the professional conference/summer school/boot camp and their professional and career development outside the professoriate.

-Applicants are not precluded from submitting a CV, but they are STRONGLY encouraged to take the time to generate a resume.
+- Applicants are not precluded from submitting a CV, but they are STRONGLY encouraged to take the time to generate a resume.
 Our recommended resume resources are as follows: 1) ASC Career Success resume template 2) Transforming your CV to a Resume tipsheet from the Princeton Center for Career Development.
 You may also discuss crafting/refining your resume during the required 30-minute coaching appointment prior to submission (see Question #5).

-Additional resources include: Beyond the Professoriate and Beyond Graduate School, OUAB’s Technical Tuesdays series, Buckeye Careers resume workshops, and The Ohio State Writing Center.
+- Additional resources include: Beyond the Professoriate and Beyond Graduate School, OUAB’s Technical Tuesdays series, Buckeye Careers resume workshops, and The Ohio State Writing Center.

 It is understandable that a faculty member may request that their support letter stay confidential.
 In that case, please have the faculty member email the support letter as a PDF file to Maddie Kindig at kindig.13@osu.edu.
 Simply upload a PDF file containing the faculty member’s name, email, and date you requested their letter to continue completing the application.